Grant Panels

 - Prospective panelists are selected based on the needs of the particular grant panel and contacted by Programs staff to discuss panel participation and commitment.
 Expectations will be established with program staff and through a panelist agreement.

-- Mandatory grant panel check-in meetings take place online using a selected video conferencing platform.
-Panelists are asked to commit to allocating enough time to thoroughly review and rank all assigned applications.
-Computer access and a reliable internet connection are required for panelists to participate.
+- Mandatory grant panel orientations and check-in meetings take place online using a selected video conferencing platform.
 Panelists are asked to notify the Programs team in advance if they anticipate connectivity issues.

 Returning Panel Applicants